Patrick’s Thursday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off your day with clear skies and temperatures in the upper 50s.
-Today will be hot as the heat cranks up!
-Skies will be sunny all day long, allowing us to soar to near 90ׄ°!
-That would get us break our record high for today.
-Temperatures this evening will be in the upper 70s with overnight lows in the mid 60s.
+(WDAM) - We started off your day a little cool with temperatures in the low 50s, so you may need a light jacket this morning!
+Today will be beautiful with mostly sunny skies and highs topping out into the upper 70s.
+Temperatures will fall into the 60s this evening with lows in the mid 50s.

-The heat will stay with us into Friday and Saturday with highs in the upper 80s to low 90s under mostly sunny skies.
+Tomorrow will be nice and partly cloudy with highs in the mid 70s.

-We’ll cool down on Sunday as a weak cold front swings through.
-That would give us a few showers Saturday night into Sunday morning, but any strong storms will stay well north of us.
-Temperatures will cool down into the upper 70s for Sunday and Monday.
-Our next chance of T-Storms will move though next Tuesday.
+This weekend will be partly to mostly cloudy with a few stray showers possible Highs will be in to the upper 70s to low 80s.
+Hit-or-miss showers will return as we start off next week with highs into the low to mid 80s.

 Copyright 2020 WDAM.
 All rights reserved.